samuelecanuet/2024_Analysis/MCP/README.md

 ////// README FOR PLOTTING ////////

+A) Use the GUI to generate the guess corner txt file
+B) Fitting:

 - analysis explain in google slides
 - use Calibration.xx (writting true)
 - running with Calibration 1 2 3 4 5 6 7 8 9 (par of fit if not fixed and thread where chi2 written)